Carbon markets and pricing intelligence

 Compliance markets, voluntary carbon credits, CBAM, and carbon pricing mechanisms.

-Carbon pricing is the single most powerful policy mechanism driving investment in decarbonization technologies across every infrastructure sector Delphidata covers — from green hydrogen and CCS to green steel and sustainable aviation fuel.
+Carbon pricing is one of the most consequential policy mechanisms driving investment in decarbonization technologies across every infrastructure sector Delphidata covers - from green hydrogen and CCS to green steel and sustainable aviation fuel.
 Understanding carbon market dynamics, pricing trajectories, and regulatory developments is essential for assessing the economic viability of clean energy investments.

 Voluntary carbon markets allow companies to purchase carbon credits to offset emissions beyond regulatory requirements.
 The market for carbon removal credits - including those from direct air capture, biochar, and enhanced weathering - is growing rapidly, driven by corporate net-zero commitments.
 Quality standards and integrity concerns are reshaping market structure, with initiatives like the ICVCM Core Carbon Principles establishing baseline quality benchmarks.